ccptoebeans/db/README.md

 © 2026 CCP Games

 This software is provided by CCP Games and does not include or distribute any third-party libraries or frameworks.
+Third-party dependencies are referenced but not distributed, and remain governed by their own respective licenses.

 Trademark Notice: CCP Games is a trademark of CCP ehf.